krathalan/miscellaneous-scripts/README.md

 Lists nonfree packages installed on Arch Linux according to Parabola's blacklist.
 Ignores packages that are blacklisted for "branding" or "technical" reasons; that is, they are not necessarily nonfree, but may conflict with Parabola's rebuilds of certain packages.

 ## `make_gif.sh`
-I made this script after the camera app I use on my phone lost it's auto-gif-making functionality whenever I would take burst photos.
+I made this script after the camera app I use on my phone lost its auto-gif-making functionality whenever I would take burst photos.

 To use it, put the photos you want to make into a gif into a directory, and then run the script in that directory.